Our Leadership

 After stints in the military, the corporate world, and a Zen monastery, Kel began his climbing career in the Pacific Northwest with an inauspicious all-cotton summit of Mt.
 Adams in his home state of Washington...fortunately he went on to get appropriate training and since then he has had the good fortune to climb and guide rock and ice in fifteen different countries on five continents.

-Kel is now an American Mountain Guide IFMGA Certified Mountain Guide—completing the Alpine, Rock, and Ski certification triumvirate--the highest level of training possible in the profession and a distinction held by less than 150 guides nationwide.
+Kel is now an American Mountain Guide IFMGA Certified Mountain Guide—completing the Alpine, Rock, and Ski certification triumvirate--the highest level of training possible in the profession and a distinction held by only about 200 guides.
 For a look at the advantages trained, professional guides offer read here.
-Based in Burlington, where he operates Adventure Spirit Rock+Ice+Alpine Experiences, he guides rock and ice for two seasons of the year in the Northeast, then enjoys spring ski season in Europe or the Pacific Northwest, and then typically takes it into the alpine during the summer, guiding in the North Cascades, South America, and Alaska.
+Based in Burlington, where he operates Adventure Spirit Rock+Ice+Alpine Experiences, he guides rock and ice for two seasons of the year in the Northeast, then enjoys the other two seasons with the vast array of ski touring and mixed/ice/rock alpine climbing that The European Alps offers.

 As an adventure professional, his personal life is also strongly infused with elements of climbing.
 When he isn't guide-instructing, he's off advancing his skills on adventures of his own and he enjoys bringing this learning back to front country audiences through writing and presenting.
 His work has appeared in Climbing Magazine, Alpinist Magazine Mountain Standards, The Seattle Times, and The Wall Street Journal, among others.
-Additionally, he serves as an Athlete Ambassador for Ortovox and Kate's Real Food.
+Additionally, he serves as an Athlete Ambassador for Ortovox, promoting the brand's high-quality, wool-based ski and climbing clothing and equipment.
 In recent times, he has presented at Brown University, Boston University, and the Vermont School Board Insurance Trust.
-He also stays active in higher education, teaching at Northern Vermont University, University of Vermont, and Norwich University, among others.
-Committed to being an engaged member of the climbing community he served as a board member with the Climbing Resource Access Group of Vermont (CRAG-VT) for seven years and continues to actively volunteer in the organization, and is a current board member with the Vermont Outdoor Guide Association (VOGA).
+He also stays active in higher education, teaching at Vermont State University and Norwich University, among others.
+Committed to being an engaged member of the climbing community he served as a board member with the Climbing Resource Access Group of Vermont (CRAG-VT) for seven years and continues to actively volunteer in the organization.
+And, though he thoroughly enjoys the mountain world and the people who populate it, he also enjoys getting to know people from other walks of life through his volunteer work with Meals-on-Wheels.
 Despite all of this activity, and the many paths he's traveled so far on this journey, he still believes in the power of quietude, and enjoys keeping meditation as a vital part of life's adventure.

 Through his work with Adventure Spirit, he enjoys sharing the joy and discovery found through climbing with people at all ages and stages of life.
 His passion for sharing the outdoors with others is matched by my interest in the learning processes involved in adventure/challenge environments.
 He believes that an effective guide must have both a solid understanding of both technical skills and skill in tailoring instruction to best meet the specific needs of individuals and groups.
 Through his presenting and writing, he seeks to bring learning from the mountaintops back down into the valley for everyday application.
 Through his guiding and instruction, he helps his company’s adventure partners to reach their personal summits and to return from their adventures with a sense of growth, renewal, enrichment, and personal fulfillment--and he looks forward to sharing that experience with you!